 If you’re looking for a WordPress membership plugin packed with features, MemberMouse is the best choice.
 It provides you much-needed flexibility in protecting content, managing members, and analyzing reports.
 Yet, the plugin is still fairly easy to use despite the abundance of functionalities.

 Most importantly, you can create a membership site offering several payment plans like recurring payments, one-time purchases, and trials.
-It’s also possible to integrate an affiliate system to your membership site thanks to MemberMouse’s affiliate support.
+It’s also possible to integrate an affiliate system into your membership site, thanks to MemberMouse’s affiliate support.

 - One-click upsells during checkout